 Tamarind in Cocktails

-The tamarind tree produces pods that contain a unique fruit which is used in a variety of foods throughout the world including Indian, Mexican, and Mediterranean.
-It has a well-known sour flavor though as the fruit ripens it also becomes sweeter.
+The tamarind tree produces pods that contain a unique fruit which is used in a variety of foods throughout the world including Indian, Mexican, and Mediterranean cuisines.
+It has a well-known sour flavor that becomes sweeter as the fruit ripens.

-Tamarind Nectar or Syrup- Often, the nectar is a tamarind concentrate that has water, sugar, and other additives.
-This is an ideal way to add tamarind to drinks that are stirred and shaken.
+Tamarind Nectar or Syrup: Often, the nectar is a tamarind concentrate that has water, sugar, and other additives.
+This is an ideal way to add tamarind to drinks that are stirred or shaken.
 You can find the nectar in many grocery stores, often in the juice aisle and sometimes in the whole foods or organic section.

-Agua de Tamarindo or Tamarindo - This is a popular drink in Mexico and can be made at home by boiling fresh tamarind pods in water until liquified, then combined with sugar.
-Tamarindo also makes an appearance as a bottled soda including one produced by Jarritos.
+Agua de Tamarindo: This is a popular drink in Mexico and can be made at home by boiling fresh tamarind pods in water until liquified, then combining it with sugar.
+Tamarindo also makes an appearance as a bottled soda, including one produced by Jarritos.
 These can often be found in Mexican markets.